MikeRaccoon/CV/README.md

 ## Experience

-2020-present **Self-Employed** - individual iOS Developer working on a personal projects.
+2020-present **Self-Employed** - individual iOS Developer working on personal projects.

 2017-2020 [**BidFox**](https://bidfox.ru/#/access/login) - in this company I worked as a Front End Developer with a team of developers to create and maintain web platforms and web apps.